 About the path

-Hobsonville Point is an old Air Force community that is being redeveloped as a well planned urban environment.
+Hobsonville Point is an old Air Force community that is being redeveloped as a great example of a well-planned urban environment with excellent amenities.

 This walk or ride around Hobsonville Point makes a great Saturday or Sunday excursion.